Flint

 Corunna Road Yard:

-Chevy in the hole demanded a great number of auto parts boxcars, but was never intended to see 86ft Hi-cubes.
+Chevy in the hole demanded a great number of auto parts boxcars but was never intended to see 86ft Hi-cubes.
 Stephenson Road Yard, which was located along the southeast corner of the plant was used to stage inbound and outbound traffic.
-This yard was too small for the massive Hi-cubes however so these were stored a few miles west upgrade at Corunna Road Yard.
+This yard was too small for the massive Hi-cubes however, so these were stored a few miles west upgrade at Corunna Road Yard.
 They were brought down to the plant as needed, and as soon as they were pulled from the plant, they were quickly pushed back up the hill to the Corunna Rd Yard.
 Corunna Rd Yard consisted of 10 body tracks and a team track.
 It was also co-located with the Central Grocery distribution terminal which was serviced by the GTW.

 Photo downloaded from RR Picture Archives, Photographer Unknown